Laurian/scp-mcp/README.md

 uv run scp-mcp config                   # Show configuration
 ```

-## Data Export Scripts
+## Data Scripts

-The project includes utility scripts for exporting SCP data to different formats for analysis, backup, or integration with other tools.
+The project includes utility scripts for importing, exporting, and inspecting SCP data in different formats for analysis, backup, or integration with other tools.

 ### JSON Export